greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitlabsecurityessentialslab4_1748146057863512586_1.md

 ---
-title: "GitLab Security Essentials - Hands-On Lab: Container Scanning"
+title: 'GitLab Security Essentials - Hands-On Lab: Container Scanning'
-description: "This Hands-On Guide walks you through the process of using container scanning in your projects"
+description: This Hands-On Guide walks you through the process of using container scanning in your projects
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitlabsecurityessentialslab4_1748146057863512586_1/
+linkTitle: 'GitLab Security Essentials - Hands-On Lab: Container Scanning'
+type: docs
 ---

 > Estimated time to complete: 15 to 20 minutes